Compliance

 No diagnosis or treatment via blog or marketing content

 Nothing on this site should be interpreted as a diagnosis or treatment plan for any individual.
 Articles, comparisons, and category descriptions discuss medications and conditions in general terms.
-They do not consider your full medical history, allergies, current medications, contraindications, or other personal factors that an evaluating clinician would weigh.
+They do not consider your full medical history, allergies, current medications, contraindications, or other personal factors that an evaluating physician would weigh.

 Individual variation